predis/predis/README.markdown

 ### Pipelining multiple commands to a remote instance of Redis ##

+Pipelining helps with performances when there is the need to issue many commands to a server in one go:

     $redis   = new Predis\Client('10.0.0.1', 6379);
     $replies = $redis->pipeline(function($pipe) {